Introduction to body casting

 By the end of this course you should be able to...

-Make one or more plaster casts of body parts
+Make one or more plaster casts of your hands or feet.

 Clean and finish of body part casts.